The 8 Phases of EMDR: A Step-By-Step Guide to Overcoming Trauma

 The reevaluation stage is the starting point for each new session, which will help identify future goals and objectives for treatment.

 Use the 8 Steps of EMDR Therapy to Overcome Trauma Today

 EMDR is a type of therapy that can be used to help people process and heal from traumatic memories.
 The treatment consists of eight phases: assessment, desensitization, installation, body scan, closure, and reevaluation.

 If you know someone who is having a challenging time overcoming a traumatic experience, encourage them to seek out EMDR therapy.
 It may just be the help they need to start feeling better.

-At Zinnia Healing, our team of experienced mental health professionals can provide EMDR therapy to help you heal from your trauma and other mental health disorders.
+At Zinnia Health, our team of experienced mental health professionals can provide EMDR therapy to help you heal from your trauma and other mental health disorders.
 You can reach out to us through our website or by calling our office at (855) 430-9439.